apecloud/kbcli/docs/user_docs/cli/kbcli_cluster_create.md

 ### Options

 ```
+      --dry-run string[="unchanged"]   Must be "client", or "server".
+If with client strategy, only print the object that would be sent, and no data is actually sent.
+If with server strategy, submit the server-side request, but no data is persistent. (default "none")
+      --edit                           Edit the API resource before creating
   -h, --help                           help for create
   -o, --output format                  Prints the output in the specified format.
 Allowed values: JSON and YAML (default yaml)
 ```

 ### Options inherited from parent commands